Dunga

-His nickname is derived from the Portuguese translation of "Dopey", a dwarf from the Disney version of Snow White, and was given to him by his uncle due to his short height during childhood.
-It was believed that he would be a short adult and the nickname remained in use even after he grew up and became taller.
+Dunga was born in Ijuí, Rio Grande do Sul of Italian and German descent.
+His uncle nicknamed him "Dunga", derived from the Portuguese translation of "Dopey", one of the seven dwarves from Disney's Snow White, due to his small stature in childhood.
+It was believed that Dunga would be a short adult and the nickname remained in use even after he grew up and became taller.

+Financial dispute with QPR

+Dunga has an ongoing financial dispute with English club Queens Park Rangers.
+He claims he loaned £750,000 to QPR as an investor in the club when it was under previous owners but the new owners are refusing to give it back.
+QPR have stated that the cheque Dunga paid to them had bounced and he is aware of this fact.

 Playing career

-Club career
+Club

-Dunga was born in Ijuí, Rio Grande do Sul, of Italian and German descent.
-At the club level, he played for Internacional (1980–84, 1999–2000), Corinthians (1984–85), Santos (1985–87), Vasco da Gama (1987), Pisa (1987–88), Fiorentina (1988–92), Pescara (1992–93), VfB Stuttgart (1993–95), and Jubilo Iwata (1995–98).
+At club level, Dunga played for Internacional (1980–84, 1999–2000), Corinthians (1984–85), Santos (1985–87), Vasco da Gama (1987), Pisa (1987–88), Fiorentina (1988–92), Pescara (1992–93), VfB Stuttgart (1993–95) and finally Júbilo Iwata (1995–98).

-International career
+International

+Youth levels

-Internationally, Dunga played 91 times for Brazil, scoring six goals.
-His international career began in 1983 at the FIFA U-20 World Cup.
-Dunga captained the young Brazilian squad, winning the tournament against Argentina in the final.
-A year later, he helped Brazil to win a silver medal at the 1984 Summer Olympics in Los Angeles, California.
-Dunga then began reaching call-ups to Brazil's senior squad, winning the 1989 Copa América by defeating Uruguay at the Maracanã Stadium in Rio de Janeiro.
+Dunga's international career began in 1983 at the FIFA U-20 World Cup, where he captained the Brazilian under-20 team to win the tournament after beating Argentina in the final.
+A year later, he made the 1984 Summer Olympics silver medal-winning Brazil squad, which also had Mauro Galvão and Luiz Carlos Winck among others.